2022 RawMaterials Summit Look-Back

 Don’t wait for years to address the industry to see whether your technology is applicable or not to the industry.
 Do it quickly!

 Martin Spitznagel, the CEO of Bind-X

 Action on Raw Materials

 Closing the Summit, EU Commissioner for Internal Market, Thierry Breton spoke about the upcoming EU Raw Materials Act.
 Commissioner Breton said:

 (The EU Raw Materials Act will be) the end of naivety and embedding political priorities in legislation.

 In the weeks following the Summit, Commissioner Gabriel announced the new EU Innovation Agenda at the EU Parliament, along with a host of experts, including EIT RawMaterials CEO Bernd Schäfer.
 EIT RawMaterials is actively supporting and promoting the Agenda.
 Using our expertise, and collaborating with Commissioner Gabriel using knowledge gained from our leading innovative and education programmes, we are working to progress the vision of making Europe a deep-tech innovation powerhouse.

-Preparations are underway for the RawMaterials Summit 2023.
+The RawMaterials Summit 2023 will take place in Brussels from 15-17 May 2023.
 Follow us on social media, or sign up for our newsletter, to stay up to date on news and information.